Diagnosing some common problems using Logs¶

-The introduction of the 3dr power module has made it much easier for people to provide a reliable power supply to their APM/PX4.
-This has led to a massive reduction in the number of brown-outs reported but they do still occur.
-They can normally be reconised by the logs suddenly ending while the copter is still in the air (i.e. barometer or inerital navigation altitude is still well above zero).
+Power Modules provide a reliable power supply to the autopilot but brown-outs do still occasionally occur.
+They can normally be recognised by the logs suddenly ending while the vehicle is still in the air (i.e. barometer or EKF altitude is still reporting the vehicle’s altitude is well above zero).

 Try graphing the:

 Changes in the board voltage can also be a sign of a power problem.
 Variations of 0.10 to 0.15 volts are normal.
-Beyond that could be a sign that other devices sharing the power source with the APM are causing ripples in the power supply that could lead to a brown-out or other weird behaviour.
+Beyond that could be a sign that other devices sharing the power source with the autopilot are causing ripples in the power supply that could lead to a brown-out.
 The board voltage can be graphed using:

 In the image directly below shows the board voltage sinking by 0.15V when the throttle is raised.
-This is generally not a good thing but because it’s only 0.15V it’s probably ok.
-The 2nd graph below (a dataflash graph from a different user’s log) shows a more random variation in voltage but also up to 0.15V which is typical.
+This is generally not a good thing but because it’s only 0.15V it’s probably OK.
+The 2nd graph below (a dataflash graph from a different user’s log) shows a very stable voltage with ripples less than 0.1V.